hayyanjpg/hayyanjpg/README.md

-# Hi there, I'm Hayyan Nashrulloh! 👋
+# Hi there, I'm Hayyan ! 👋

 I'm a passionate **Bachelor's student in Informatics Engineering** at **Telkom University Purwokerto**.
 Currently, I'm proud to be contributing as an **intern at Komunikasi Digital (Komdigi) Brebes Regency**.